ssdev-95/dev.savings/README.md

 >> ## Known Bugs
 >>
->> - When transiting data between client database, data may not render properly on components.
+>> - When updating, deleting or adding new transactions, cards may not update values before full reload

 ---